Perkyrain/SerpentAI_wiki/Setting-up-the-Serpent-Framework.md

 All these can be installed via _pip_ and the [requirements.txt](https://github.com/SerpentAI/Serpent/blob/master/requirements.txt) from the Serpent project folder.

+Make sure to check, that you are installing into the virtual environment, by checking the active python environment first.
+Further info [here](https://www.dabapps.com/blog/introduction-to-pip-and-virtualenv-python/).

 ```
+which python
 $ pip install -r requirements.txt
 ```